ChimeHQ/Neon/README.md

 - `ThreePhaseRangeValidator`: performs validation with primary, fallback, and secondary data sources (three-phase highlighting)

 Many of these support versionable content.
 If you are working with a backing store structure that supports efficient versioning, like a [piece table](https://en.wikipedia.org/wiki/Piece_table), expressing this to RangeState can improve its efficiency.

-It might be surprising to see that many of the types in RangeState are marked `@MainActor`.
-Right now, I have found no way to both support the hybrid sync/async functionality while also not being tied to a global actor.
-I think this is the most resonable trade-off, but I would very much like to lift this restriction.
-However, I believe it will require [language changes](https://forums.swift.org/t/isolation-assumptions/69514/47).

 ### Neon